MR1229/MR1229/README.md

 <hr/>

-### Working toward
+### Working on

-- Real strength in Java + DSA, not memorized patterns
+- Getting actually solid at Java + DSA, not pattern-matching my way through it
-- A couple of MERN projects worth linking on a resume
+- A couple of MERN (and soon Spring Boot) projects worth putting on a resume
-- Python + SQL solid enough for data engineering
+- Python + SQL to the point where data engineering is a real option, not just a plan
-- First few open-source PRs — currently the gap
+- My first few open-source contributions — still zero, still the gap

 <hr/>